-What You’ll Need to Make Slow Cooker Beef and Broccoli:
+What You Need to Make Chinese Beef and Broccoli

 If you make only one recipe from my blog and are a fan of beef and broccoli… you have GOT to make this.
 Like go to the store and buy the ingredients and make it ASAP!
 It is so good that it will be the biggest hit at the dinner table.
 You will make it again and again, just like we do!

 - Beef chuck roast: Boneless and sliced into thin strips before adding to the crockpot.

 - Beef consomme or beef broth: Adds flavor and liquid and covers the meat while it cooks.

 - Low sodium soy sauce: Adds a great salty flavor.

 - Dark brown sugar: I love the sweetness from the rich molasses in the brown sugar.